 The Problem of Health Insurance

 Ensuring proper health insurance for employees is a constant concern for companies hiring globally.
-Many international health insurance providers are massively overpriced or don’t offer plans that offer tangible benefits for traveling employees.
+Many international health insurance providers are massively overpriced or don’t offer tangible benefits for employees.
 One possible solution may be searching for a PEO services provider that provides a health insurance services plan.

-A PEO can potentially offer health insurance plans that provide health insurance for your employees, whether you have a legal entity in your target market or not.
+A PEO can potentially offer health insurance plans that provide health insurance for your employees.
+This is possible whether you have a legal entity in your target market or not.
 At the same time, you can still be fully in control of your employee’s employment contract.

 In most cases, the insurance options available to PEOs are typically opt-in and cost a lot more.
 EORs offer clients the same kinds of insurance they would provide for their own employees.
 This might be something to consider in countries lacking good social insurance plans, or perhaps even in situations where the insurance option offered by a PEO is expensive or doesn’t cover all desired areas.